Arcwise Analytic Stratification, Whitney Fibering Conjecture and Zariski Equisingularity: Equisingularity of functions

 \begin{cor} Let $f:X\to \K$ be $\K$-analytic and let $\mathcal S$ be a Whitney stratification of $f$ satisfying the condition (arc-$a_f$).
 Then $f$ is topologically trivial along each stratum $S\subset V(f)$. \end{cor}

-In the complex analytic case it is shown in \cite {BMM} that any stratification of $f$ satisfying the conditions (a) and (TLS), it also satisfies the condition (a$_f$).
+In the complex analytic case it is shown in \cite {BMM} that any stratification of $f$ satisfying the conditions (a) and (TLS) also satisfies the condition (a$_f$).
 Similarly, after \cite {BMM} and \cite{parusinski1993} any Whitney stratification of $f$ satisfies the strong Thom condition ($w_f$).
 Analogous results are false in the real analytic case.
 Thus in the complex case Theorem \ref{a_f} (for the stratification and not for a single stratum) follows from Theorem \ref{a}, Proposition \ref{complexregularity}, and Corollary \ref{TLS}.

-Thom's condition (a$_f$) implies the topological triviality of $f$ along strata of a Whitney stratification.
-But the condition (arc-a$_f$) does not imply Whitney condition (b) and therefore it may not itself imply topological triviality of $f$ along strata.
-In some special case, as below, the topological triviality can be obtained by adapting the proof of Theorem \ref{a_ftoptivis}.
+Thom's condition (a$_f$) implies the topological triviality of $f$ along the strata of a Whitney stratification.
+But the condition (a$_f$) alone does not imply Whitney's condition (b) and therefore it may not imply topological triviality of $f$ along the strata.
+Similarly, the condition (arc-a$_f$) alone may not itself imply topological triviality of $f$ along the strata.
+Nevertheless, in some special cases, the topological triviality can be obtained by adapting the proof of Theorem \ref{a_ftoptivis}.

 \begin{cor} Let $f:X\to \K$ be $\K$-analytic and let $\mathcal S$ be a stratification of $f$ such that $X\setminus V(f)$ is a stratum of $\mathcal S$.
 Suppose that $\mathcal S$ satisfies the condition (arc-$a_f$) along a stratum $S\subset V(f)$.
 Then $f$ is topologically trivial along $S$. \end{cor}